-The largest island in Sydney Harbour, it has a history just as big and a stunning location at the sparkling blue junction of the Parramatta and Lane Cove Rivers in Sydney Harbour.
+The largest island in Sydney Harbour, Cockatoo Island has a history just as big, the island is one of the city’s most intriguing and architecturally important sites, visiting now is as simple as taking a short ferry ride from Circular Quay or Greenwich to its sparkling location at the junction of the Parramatta and Lane Cove Rivers.

 Now I have to admit that while I like the idea of camping, I’m not quite as keen on the reality of lugging all the necessary equipment, assembling a tent, pumping up air mattresses and then building a campfire, whilst juggling the demands of two young kids.